How to get back the garnished money yourself.

 Then they will "file stamp" the copies.
 That's your proof that the original of the homestead deed has been recorded.

-There's a $21.00 filing fee for the Homestead Deed.
+There's a $22.00 filing fee for the Homestead Deed.
 The courts accept checks from lawyers, but all other pay cash.
 (Nearly all there business is with lawyers, so they might not be able to break a twenty.
-Have exact money. and a couple extra dollar bills in case there's been a fee increase since I wrote this.)
+Have exact money. and a couple extra dollar bills in case there's been a fee increase since I wrote this.
+Prince William Circuit Court is showing $22.00 as of August 2021.)

 General District Civil